rocketjishao/tagSeq/README.md

           # Then type in password, or try $ sudo apt-get install python3

 (2) Minicode3 (https://conda.io/projects/conda/en/latest/user-guide/install/linux.html), installed on Ubuntu18.04:
-    Download the installer: Miniconda installer for Linux.(https://docs.conda.io/en/latest/miniconda.html#linux-installers)
+   a.Download the installer: Miniconda installer for Linux.(https://docs.conda.io/en/latest/miniconda.html#linux-installers)
+   b.
 Verify your installer hashes, in a terminal window enter:

     $ sha256sum Downloads/Miniconda3-latest-Linux-x86_64.sh
-   In your terminal window, run Miniconda:
+   c.In your terminal window, run Miniconda:

     $ bash Downloads/Miniconda3-latest-Linux-x86_64.sh
-   Follow the prompts on the installer screens.
+   d.Follow the prompts on the installer screens.
-   If you are unsure about any setting, accept the defaults.
+   e.If you are unsure about any setting, accept the defaults.
 You can change them later.
-   To make the changes take effect, type in the command below, or close and then re-open your terminal window.
+   f.To make the changes take effect, type in the command below, or close and then re-open your terminal window.

     $ source ~/.bashrc
        # Then you can see "(base)" in the front of the terminal command line.
-   Test your installation.
+   g.Test your installation.
 In your terminal window, run the command:

     $ conda list
+   h.
 A list of installed packages appears if it has been installed correctly.
+   i.
 To change the automatic conda activation because *auto_activate_base* is set to True.
 You can check this using the following command

     $ conda config --show | grep auto_activate_base

 (3) pycoQC: (https://a-slide.github.io/pycoQC/installation/)
    a.
 Create a clean virtual environment (only needed for the 1st run):

     $ conda create -n pycoQC python=3.6

    b.
 Install pycoQC with miniconda3:(only needed for the 1st run)

     $ conda install -c aleg pycoqc

    c.
 Run pycoQC by the command:

     $ pycoQC -f sequencing_summary.txt -o pycoQC_output.html
    d.
 Quit conda

     $ conda deactivate
-e, For 2nd run
+   e.
+For 2nd, 3rd,... run
    To change the automatic conda activation because *auto_activate_base* is set to True.
 You can check this using the following command

     $ conda config --show | grep auto_activate_base